killerraj369/pokemon-oops/README.md

 This is a beginner Pokemon Game Project made using various OOP's concepts and had been written in C++.

 # How to download and Run the Project
 Step 0.)
-Go to 4th Step if you want sound in the Project OR  Go to 5th Step if you don't want sound sound in the Project
+Go to 4th Step if you want to include sound in the Project else  Go to 5th Step.

 Step 1.)
 IN VS CODE :- setup vs code using given YouTube Link :- https://youtu.be/9WeDQHi6sJs